NayabRasool786/MAJORPROJECT/README.md

    - Owners or admins can add, update, and delete properties.
    - Include property details such as description, images, amenities, and location.

- Screenshots
-Add relevant screenshots here.

- Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request with any features, bug fixes, or improvements.

  License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.